Service CCTV privacy notice

 What is the legal basis for using/sharing your information?

-The legal basis is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the data controller as per Article 6(1) (e) of the GDPR, and the task or function has a clear basis in law.
+The legal basis is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the data controller as per Article 6(1) (e) of the UK GDPR, and the task or function has a clear basis in law.
 The law relating to the Council's use of CCTV is the Criminal Justice and Public Order Act 1994, Section 163.
 Under certain circumstances we may process personal information under the Regulation of Investigatory Powers (Scotland) Act 2000.

 Who will we share your information with?